joeywu63/financial_planner/deliverables/iteration-03.final.md

     incomplete.

 ### Handoff plan

-Describe your plan for handing off your product and all technical assets to your partner

- * Will you have a handoff meeting?
-If so, what will be discussed?
- * What assets/artifacts will you be handing off to your partner (e.g. codebase, deployment tools, running application, task tracker, etc.)?
- * How will you hand off these assets/artifacts?
- * Does your partner have the technical capacity to manage/maintain/develop your product?
-How will that impact how you handoff the product?

 For the project handoff, we plan to have a final meeting with our partners to discuss what we will be handing off and how they can maintain and develop the product in the future.
 In this meeting we will discuss: